Héder (genus): Héder's branch

 James married Nabut Monoszló, the daughter of Thomas Monoszló, Ban of Slavonia.
-He acquired the villages of Árpádsoka and Bős (today Gabčíkovo, Slovakia) in 1269.
-However, the original owner, Lothard Gutkeled, who lost it during the 1260s civil war, reclaimed the estates after the death of Béla IV.
-Queen Elizabeth the Cuman, the spouse of Stephen V of Hungary, supported his protege in this effort and officially returned the villages to the Gutkeleds.
-Amid such a political situation, James was willing to reach a peaceful agreement and sold Bős and Árpádsoka for 70 marks and also paid 7 marks as a compensation to Lothard in 1271.
 James claimed the village of Bokod (today a wasteland in Celldömölk) from himself through his wife, Nabut Monoszló in 1278.
-He gradually became a familiaris of his powerful relatives, the Kőszegi brothers and joined their rebellion in that year.
+He gradually became a familiaris of his powerful relatives, the Kőszegi brothers.
+In 1269, Henry I Kőszegi and James Héder protested together against the purchase of their relative Héder III's property (see below), so maybe he was already their familiaris at that time.
+James joined their rebellion in 1278.
 As a result, Ladislaus IV of Hungary confiscated the village of Fonyó from him in August.
+James also had familiares during a lawsuit in that year, which reflects his social status.
 James and Nabut had four sons, Lawrence IV, Egidius, Henry III and Stephen I, who also joined that rebellion, which invited the future Andrew III to the Hungarian throne.
 Among them, Henry III was further mentioned in February 1284, when his land of Bolda in Vas County was confiscated because of affiliation to the Kőszegi family.
 Of them, only Lawrence IV had descendants, the Bokodi family.
 He was still alive in 1311, when sold a portion of Bokod, called Nádszeg to Emeric Káldi from the gens (clan) Herény.
 His son was Stephen III and grandson was John III, who appeared in a contemporary record in 1336.
 Stephen's wife was Chuna Szőlősi, a sister of James Szőlősi from the gens (clan) Péc.
 In October 1336, Stephen and John provided the daughters' quarter from a portion of Bokod to Chuna.
 It is plausible that they were not related to that Bokodi family, which possessed lands in the region a century later.